Anil Kapoor: 2000s

-2010s
+2010–present

 In 2010, Kapoor starred in the eighth season of the American television series 24, portraying Omar Hassan, President of the fictional Islamic Republic of Kamistan.
 In October of that year he was cast to play a villain in both Mission: Impossible – Ghost Protocol (released in December 2011) and Power.
-Power was to be directed by Rajkumar Santoshi but was shelved due to unknown reasons.
+Power was to be directed by Rajkumar Santoshi but was shelved for unknown reasons.

-Other projects that he currently has in the pipeline include Cities (a Hollywood project co-starring Clive Owen and Orlando Bloom), Mr. India 2, the sequel to No Entry, Race 2 and Sanjay Gupta's Shootout at Wadala.
-He had also signed for Khiladi 786, which released in December 2012 but did not appear in it eventually.
 Anil Kapoor's only release of 2012 Tezz earned him favourable reviews from critics; Taran Adarsh wrote that "...it's a treat watching Anil Kapoor on screen.
 Though the actor has been an integral part of so many movies in the past, you can never accuse him of repeating himself.
 Besides, he may be in his early 50s, but that hasn't deterred Anil from performing the high-octane action stunts with flourish."

 His performance in Shootout at Wadala was highly acclaimed by critics; Sudhish Kamath of The Hindu wrote that "Anil Kapoor is first-rate, revelling in a tailor-made role as a no-nonsense cop, reminding us of the superstar he used to be in the Eighties."
 In January 2013 Kapoor became the first Indian actor to be invited for a special segment; "In conversation", at the Toronto International Film Festival, an honour which is reserved for actors having considerable body of work.
-He is also currently starring in the lead role of Jai Singh Rathod in the Indian remade series of "24".
+Beginning in 2013, he starred in the lead role of Jai Singh Rathod in the Indian remade series of 24.

+In 2015, he starred alongside an ensemble cast of Shefali Shah, Priyanka Chopra, Ranveer Singh, Anushka Sharma and Farhan Akhtar in Zoya Akhtar's family comedy-drama Dil Dhadakne Do, which proved to be a commercial success and received positive reviews, earning Kapoor his third Filmfare Award for Best Supporting Actor.